 - Broken Ace: She is an excellent Night Raider, but past tragedies have taken a toll on her.

 - Broken Bird: Her parents were killed and she was betrayed by her lover.
 Who can blame her for her cynical and harsh outlook on life?

 - Cannot Spit It Out: Nagi is rather tight-lipped when it comes to her past.

 - Captain Smooth and Sergeant Rough: She is the Deputy Captain, but she has the Sergeant Rough role hands-down.

-- The Chosen One: Eventually becomes the fourth Dunamist.
+- The Chosen One: Eventually becomes the fourth Deunamist.

-- Commander Contrarian: Stubbornly refuse to entertain the idea that Ultraman is not evil.
+- Commander Contrarian: Stubbornly refused to entertain the idea that Ultraman is not evil.

 - The Cynic: Even though she has seen Ultraman destroy many Space Beasts, she explicitly express her distrust against them.
 This is one reason why she does not get along well with Komon.

 - Dark and Troubled Past: The murder of her parents and seeing her former lover go to the dark side.

 - Determinator: In her crusade against the Space Beasts.

 - Empowered Badass Normal: After inheriting the role of Ultraman Nexus' host.

 - Fatal Flaw: Wrath.
 Dark Zagi made sure she'd develop this.
 Her hatred towards him and his creations is exactly what allows him to return to full strength.

 - Fantastic Racism: Her mother's death at the hands of an inhuman being led her to have a seething hatred of the Space Beasts and anything inhuman in general.